 What is it about people today that we don’t seem to know how to communicate with each other anymore?
 By ‘communicate’ I don’t just mean replying with a smiling emoji or the like on social media...

 I’m sorry to say, not all, but the majority of younger generations are up there as the very worst communicators!

-In 2022 we have the world’s smartest communication devices such as email, chat apps, messenger, text and yes, even the good ol’ telephone to actually speak to each other, yet for some reason it seems people simply don’t know how to respond to a simple question, message or thought!
+Today, we have the world’s smartest communication devices such as email, chat apps, messenger, text and yes, even the good ol’ telephone to actually speak to each other, yet for some reason it seems people simply don’t know how to respond to a simple question, message or thought!

 It’s called having a ‘conversation’ – to talk or interact.

 The talking part doesn’t have to be verbal either – in fact, a lot of our conversations these days are by email or text messages.

 Yet it’s the lack of response to simple questions that is a worry to me.
 I’ve been doing some personal study — and experiencing on an almost daily basis — this phenomena for several years now and believe it has a lot to do with all the modern day distractions, plus how we are taught at school.

 Before the 1970’s most people’s experience of school was ‘shut up and listen’, or ‘the next child to make a sound will be on detention!’

 When we didn’t have mobile devices, we learned to talk with other kids, teachers and ultimately parents on a daily basis.

 Many years ago comedian Jerry Lewis came out with a song called ‘The Nagger’ – basically a sketch about a kid who talked too much!
 “There’s no worse thing in all the world than a whining crying child, he irritates the other kids and drives the grownups wild” …but do kids do as much talking these days?